charliecalvert/CloudNotes/Prog270/Week03.md

 You will have to wait a bit.
 Perhaps quite a while, as CloudNine is actually spinning up a virtual machine for you, which is a fairly costly operation.
+So give it at least 5, or perhaps 10 minutes, before giving up.
+It should work much faster than that, but sometimes things can be slow if the site has a heavy load.
+Once your VM is up and running, it will start much more quickly the next time.

-When your Workspace at last appears:
+When your Workspace appears to be ready:

 * Select your workspace
 * Click on the green **Start Editing** button